 The first drill was a series of 200-meter strides, and to my relief this short workout was completed without damage.
 Then it was on to 1/4 mile repeats and a few 1/2 mile intervals, at a pace that if not quite as quick as in shoes was still respectable — and remarkably, the feet held up.
 The sense of exhilaration returned.
 And my form continued to improve: posture straightened, core muscles were fully engaged, and my feet felt like springs.
 Running no longer felt like pounding, grinding, or laboring — except for heavy breathing and friction on the feet, it seemed almost effortless.

 At the track one morning I found myself gradually speeding up and soon I was passing other runners who were much younger than I, and feeling a little smug about this — until a muscle in my calf began to spasm — at which point I cut the workout short and limped off the field.
-Shifting from midfoot strike to forefoot and then pushing the pace was evidently putting a lot of load on the calves.
+Shifting from midfoot strike to forefoot and then pushing the pace was evidently putting a lot of load on the calves, and meanwhile I wasn’t getting any younger.
 According to the training log, the last year has included four or five calf strains, not something I’d experienced before.